-Why read this? : We look at the meaning of character in telling your brand’s story.
-Learn why choices made under pressure define your true character.
-We share examples of brand character done well, and brand character done badly.
-Read this to learn why it’s time to show your brand character.
+Why read this? : We look at the deeper meaning of brand character.
+Learn why choices you make under pressure shape your brand’s true story.
+We share examples of how to and how not to do it.
+Read this to learn how to better show your true brand character.

-Storytelling’s a never-ending source of interesting ideas.
+Storytelling is a never-ending source of ideas.
 Brand storytelling uses some of those ideas to help you build your brand and connect with customers.
-Great stories engage their audience.
-Brands with great stories use them to help move customers along their buying journey.
+Brands can use stories to help move customers along their buying journey.